MarkAdell/my_articles/self_joins_practical_examle/README.md

 | 50 |
 | 60 |

-If you are still unsure what the output of the self join looks like before filtering using `b.customer_id IS NULL`, you may run [this](https://www.db-fiddle.com/f/kDT86yJQYvF5YeDHSYTgvH/3) example I prepared for you on [db-fiddle](https://www.db-fiddle.com/).
+If you are not sure what the output of the self join looks like before filtering using `b.customer_id IS NULL`, you may run [this](https://www.db-fiddle.com/f/kDT86yJQYvF5YeDHSYTgvH/4) example I prepared on [db-fiddle](https://www.db-fiddle.com/).

 Now, I want you to go back and read the plain text we wrote for this query, and then check the query again.
 You will find that it does exactly what we described.